microsoft/playwright/docs/src/test-advanced-js.md

 To set something up once before running all tests, use `globalSetup` option in the [configuration file](#configuration-object).
 Global setup file must export a single function that takes a config object.
 This function will be run once before all the tests.

 Similarly, use `globalTeardown` to run something once after all the tests.
 Alternatively, let `globalSetup` return a function that will be used as a global teardown.
-You can pass data such as port number, authentication tokens, etc. from your global setup to your tests using environment.
+You can pass data such as port number, authentication tokens, etc. from your global setup to your tests using environment variables.

 Here is a global setup example that authenticates once and reuses authentication state in tests.
 It uses `baseURL` and `storageState` options from the configuration file.